pgava/SolidityContracts/readme.md

 ===================

 These are some example of smart contracts written for the Ethereum blockchain.

 They have been written with Solidity.

-for testing you can use geth to create a private test blockchain.
+For testing you can use geth to create a private test blockchain.

 use this as genesis block:
 ->genesis_dev.json